A structural engineer inspection keeps structures safe and saves homeowners money. These inspections aren’t widely known about though.

 #6 Selling a home

-In return, you’ll put your buyer at ease and you can sleep better at night knowing you didn’t screw someone over.
-Plus, your buyer will take notice of the effort you put into hiring a licensed engineer to inspect your home.
-This will help you close on the sale, especially in a slow real estate market.
+Boom!
+Your buyer’s nerves are calmed, and you can sleep easy knowing you didn’t pull a fast one on anyone.
+Plus, your buyer will appreciate the effort you put into hiring a licensed engineer to inspect your home.
+This can really help you close the sale, especially in a sluggish real estate market.

-Important Note: present the buyer with the documents submitted by your structural engineer.
-Include cost estimates from contractors to fix the discovered problems too.
+Important Note: Present the buyer with all the documents from your structural engineer, along with cost estimates from contractors to fix any discovered issues.

 #7 Buying a home

-Not surprisingly, when you buy a new home, you need an inspection.
-You need to know what you’re getting into.
-Because for most people, a home purchase will be their largest life investment.
+It’s no secret that when you buy a new home, you need an inspection.
+After all, for most people, a home purchase is the biggest investment they’ll make in their lives.

 #8 Home remodeling